zowe/community/Project Management/Meeting Minutes and Agenda/20190124/Meeting Minutes.md

     - Documentation (Brandon/Ashley/Jim/Julie)
       - Preparing docs-staging branch for publishing 1.0, archiving 0.9.5
       - Adding TPSR legal docs for CLI and APIML.
 Waiting for update/instruction on the other components by end of week.
       - Doc squad calls are now open to the community via Zoom.
-Wednesdays @ 9:30AM Eastern
+Wednesdays @ 9:30AM Eastern Meeting minutes: https://github.com/zowe/community/tree/master/Docs/Meeting%20Minutes%20and%20Recordings

 6. Legal Requirements
     - The OMP working on LLC/EULA